BitEscrow/escrow-sdk/README.md

 Once the proposal is completed, any member can deliver it to the escrow server.

+**Optional: Endorsing a Proposal**

-Members can choose to sign the proposal in order to signal their endorsement:
+Members have the option to sign a complete proposal to signal their endorsement:

 ```ts
 const signatures = signers.map(mbr => {